tingyucha/NEXRAD_level2_data_process/howtorun_radx2grid.md

 - RadxConvert output files (cfradial)

 ## Parameter file
-The parameter file will need to be updated to include the location of Radx2Grid files, in addition to data quality thresholds set by the user.
+The parameter file will need to be updated to include the location of Radx2Grid files, in addition to data interpolation method set by the user.

 ### Ensure parameter file is up to date
 To obtain the default parameter file, use the following command: